Visiting Monti Sion

 3. The main altar piece was designed by Camilo Silvestre Perino and started in 1607.

-How to get to the church Monti Sion
+Get directions to church of Monti Sion

 Palma is the capital of Mallorca and seat of the Balearic government.
 Palma was founded during the occupation of the Roman empire, about 123 BC, and later developed by the Moors and Catalans.
 Palma has several times been awarded best place in the world to live; it is a city of great diversity, cultural heritage and commercial activity, making it an attractive city to a broad audience.
 Palma is one of the best places in Spain to go shopping, all the new arrivals from other Mediterranean capitals arrive here before other places in the world, plus, there are hundreds of local specialty boutiques.